ejhigson/nestcheck/docs/install.rst

    pip install nestcheck

-Alternatively, you can download the latest version and install it by cloning `the git repository <https://github.com/ejhigson/nestcheck>`_:
+Alternatively, you can download the latest version and install it by cloning `the github repository <https://github.com/ejhigson/nestcheck>`_:

 .. code-block:: bash